OSN Membrane Q&A

 According to Wikipedia OSN is “a membrane filtration-based method that uses nanometer-sized through-pores that pass through the membrane.
 Nanofiltration membranes have pore sizes from 1-10 nanometers, smaller than that used in microfiltration and ultrafiltration, but just larger than that in reverse osmosis.
 Membranes used are predominantly created from polymer thin films.”

-How does it apply to Hemp, Cannabis, and Botanicals?
+How does it apply to Botanicals?

 OSN can be used for solvent recovery (Desolvation).
 OSN is essentially an FFE/WFE/Roto killer.
 It eliminates the need for one of these systems except perhaps on the very largest of operations.